sean-levvel/aws-sa-associate-saac02/README.md

         ```

 ## Object Encryption - PART1 and 2
-- Buckets arnt encrypted, objects are
+- Buckets aren't encrypted, objects are
     - client-side encryption
     - server side encryption (both are at rest on S3)
     - Both use in-transit encryption
 - Server side encryption
     - Server-Side Encryption with Customer Provided Keys (SSE-C)
         - Need an plain text object and a key
-        - when they arrive at teh S3 endpoint | hash is ta ken and attached to the object, then s3 encrypts the object.
+        - when they arrive at the S3 endpoint | hash is taken and attached to the object, then s3 encrypts the object.
 Then the key is discarded for security.
     - Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3)
         - put just the plaintext artifact
         - s3 handles all encryption
         - it is the default option
         - AES-256
     - Server-Side Encryption with Customer Master Keys (CMKs) Stored in AWS Key Management Service (SSE-KMS)